open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `replace_all_matches` function replaces any matching string value with the replacement string.

 `target` is a path expression to a `pcommon.Map` type field. `pattern` is a string following [filepath.Match syntax](https://pkg.go.dev/path/filepath#Match). `replacement` is either a path expression to a string telemetry field or a literal string. `function` is an optional argument that can take in any Converter that accepts a (`replacement`) string and returns a string.
 An example is a hash function that replaces any matching string with the hash value of `replacement`.
+`replacementFormat` is an optional string argument that specifies the format of the replacement.

 Each string value in `target` that matches `pattern` will get replaced with `replacement`.
 Non-string values are ignored.